infumap/infumap/docs/deployment/raspberry-pi.md

 ### Periodic Admin Maintenance

-Apply operating system security updates and perform a basic health check on a regular schedule (monthly is a good default).
+Apply operating system security updates and run a basic health check on a regular schedule (monthly is a good default).

 On Raspberry Pi: